Split and merge segmentation: Homogeneity

 An example incorporation would be that the variance of a region be less than a specified value in order to be considered homogeneous.

 Data structure

 The splitting results in a partitioned image as shown below to 3 levels.

 Each level of partitioning can be represented in a tree-like structure.

 Example

 The following example shows the segmentation of a gray scale image using matlab.
 The homogeneity criterion is thresholding, max(region)-min(region) < 10 for a region to be homogeneous.

 The blocks created during splitting are shown in the following picture:

 And the segmented image is below.

+Remarks

+Split-and-merge segmentation is based on a quadtree partition of an image.
+It is sometimes called quadtree segmentation.